COACHES

 Dick Moss, Middle Distance/Distance Events

-A performance-level coach in the distance events, he has coached Sudbury's Track North Athletic Club for over 40 years.
-A former Ontario Track & Field Association Coach of the Year, his athletes have won over 30 medals in OFSAA XC and track competition, medaled at national Junior and Senior Championships and qualified for a number of Canadian national teams.
-He is also the former head coach of the Laurentian University XC/Track teams (now an assistant coach) and is the owner of Physical Education Update.com, an instructional website for PE Teachers and scholastic coaches.
+A former Ontario Track & Field Association Coach of the Year, his club athletes have won over 30 medals in OFSAA XC and track competition, medalled at USports and National Junior and Senior Championships, and competed internationally for a number of Canadian national teams.

 Email: dmoss35@gmail.com

-A performance-level coach in the distance events, he has coached Sudbury's Track North Athletic Club for over 40 years.
-A former Ontario Track & Field Association Coach of the Year, his athletes have won over 30 medals in OFSAA XC and track competition, medaled at national Junior and Senior Championships and qualified for a number of Canadian national teams.
-He is also the former head coach of the Laurentian University XC/Track teams (now an assistant coach) and is the owner of Physical Education Update.com, an instructional website for PE Teachers and scholastic coaches.
+A former Ontario Track & Field Association Coach of the Year, his club athletes have won over 30 medals in OFSAA XC and track competition, medalled at USports and National Junior and Senior Championships, and competed internationally for a number of Canadian national teams.

 Email: dmoss35@gmail.com